ahsouri/geoscf2bc/README.md

 Overview
 --------

-I've been using GMAO's OpenDAP server to extract just the grid cells at the border of a CMAQ simulation from the GEOS-CF 36-layer archives (met, xgc, chm).
+I've been using GMAO's OpenDAP server to extract GEOS-CF composition from cells at the perimeter of a CMAQ domain from the GEOS-CF 36-layer archives (met, xgc, chm).
 These results are being used for Lateral Boundary Conditons for CMAQ.

-The Current Process is described below, followed by a "how-to" for EPA's atmos cluster.
-Finally, the directory structure is described with annotations.
+For more information on GEOS-CF, see https://gmao.gsfc.nasa.gov/weather_prediction/GEOS-CF/docs/.

+The geoscf2bc installation, application, and conceptual process are described below.

 Installation
 ------------